actions-marketplace-validations/ciellosinc_d365fo-update-model-version/README.md

 # D365FO UpdateModelVersion action
-This action is using to update version in the AX Model descriptor file.
+Action to update X++ model versions for Dynamics 365 for Finance and Operations.